 *About the series

-The Environmental Isotopes in Groundwater Studies is designed to acquaint you with new inexpensive technologies for rapid analysis of isotopes in waters and solutes, and the integration of environmental isotopes with geochemical techniques, which have never been more accessible to practitioners, regulators, and students.
+The Environmental Isotopes in Groundwater Studies webinar series is designed to acquaint you with new inexpensive technologies for rapid analysis of isotopes in waters and solutes, and the integration of environmental isotopes with geochemical techniques, which have never been more accessible to practitioners, regulators, and students.
 Geared toward the professional or student with some background in hydrogeology and basic aqueous chemistry, presentations during the series include some theoretical background, but also rely on selected case studies to demonstrate the applications in real situations.
-Each hour-long Webinar is structured as a standalone offering, so you may attend one or all of them.
-The other Webinars in the series include:
+Each hour-long webinar is structured as a standalone offering, so you may attend one or all of them.
+The other webinars in the series include:

 800 551.7379 (614 898.7791 outside the United States)

 PO Box 715435

 Columbus, OH 43271-5435